 Vattenfall continues its investments in wind power.
 The DanTysk offshore wind farm in Germany and the Clashindarroch onshore wind farm in northeast Scotland are inaugurated.
 Vattenfall and the Swedish pension company AMF sign a partnership agreement under which AMF will take a 49% stake in Vattenfall's Ormonde offshore wind farm in northwest UK.

-2016 Vattenfall signed an agreement to sell its lignite operations to the Czech energy company EPH and its financial partner PPF Investments.
-Vattenfall's owner, the Swedish state, confirmed its support of the sale.
-Vattenfall completed the sale in September 2016 after gaining clearance from the European Commission.
+2016 Vattenfall signs an agreement to sell its lignite operations to the Czech energy company EPH and its financial partner PPF Investments.
+Vattenfall's owner, the Swedish state, confirms its support of the sale.
+Vattenfall completes the sale in September 2016 after gaining clearance from the European Commission.

-Vattenfall's first large-scale solar farm (5 MW), adjacent to the Parc Cynog wind farm in Wales, was completed and began generating electricity.
-Construction of the Horns Rev 3 was started, at the Horns Rev offshore wind farm (407 MW), off Denmark's west coast.
-Vattenfall's Sandbank offshore wind farm in Germany (288 MW) commenced wind power generation.
-Vattenfall won a tender to build two near shore wind farms at two sites off the west coast of Jutland (combined capacity of 350 MW).
+Vattenfall's first large-scale solar farm (5 MW), adjacent to the Parc Cynog wind farm in Wales, is completed and begins generating electricity.
+Construction of the Horns Rev 3 was starts, at the Horns Rev offshore wind farm (407 MW), off Denmark's west coast.
+Vattenfall's Sandbank offshore wind farm in Germany (288 MW) commences wind power generation.
+Vattenfall wins a tender to build two near shore wind farms at two sites off the west coast of Jutland (combined capacity of 350 MW).

-The InCharge charging network was launched, which Vattenfall is building together with a number of partners in Sweden and Northwest Europe.
+The InCharge charging network is launched, which Vattenfall is building together with a number of partners in Sweden and Northwest Europe.
 The network will make it easy to offer electric car charging.
-Vattenfall inaugurated the first hybrid electric bus route in the Nordic region with wireless bus stop charging in Södertälje, south of Stockholm.
+Vattenfall inaugurates the first hybrid electric bus route in the Nordic region with wireless bus stop charging in Södertälje, south of Stockholm.